kavyasreedhar/sreedhar-xgcd-hardware-ches2022/README.md

 make 2
 ```

-This command takes 23 minutes on our machine.
+This command takes 3.5 hours on our machine.

 To view timing and utilization reports: